Some exchange visitors with J-1 visas are subject to a two-year home-country physical presence requirement:

 There is a provision in U.S. law for a waiver of this requirement by the Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS).
 Usually, this will involve obtaining a “No Objection Statement”, through your home country’s embassy in Washington, DC.
 The embassy must send the No Objection Statement to the Waiver Review Division of the USCIS.
 It must state your government has no objection to you not returning to your home country to satisfy the two-year home-country physical presence requirement and no objection to the possibility of you becoming a lawful permanent resident of the United States.

-Timing for applying for the waiver is critical.
-The whole process of obtaining the waiver will take anything between 3-4 months.
+The whole process of obtaining the waiver can several months.
 For those applying for the O-1, J-1 visa holders subject to this requirement are advised to apply well in advance, since without it, you may not be able to change your status (from J-1 to O-1).
+Also, if you start the waiver process too early, you won’t be able to travel in and out of the U.S. as a J-1, get an extension (including for Academic Training), and you may not be able to transfer your J-1 program.
+As such, timing for applying for the waiver can be critical.

 If you are currently a J-1 visa holder in the United States and have any questions or concerns about the waiver process, contact us at 718-539-1100 or email@example.com.